David Attenborough: Beyond Life on Earth

 Alongside the Life series, Attenborough continued to work on other television documentaries, mainly in the natural history genre.
-He wrote and presented a series on man's influence on the natural history of the Mediterranean Basin, The First Eden, in 1987.
+He wrote and presented a series on man's influence on the natural history of the Mediterranean basin, The First Eden, in 1987.
 Two years later, he demonstrated his passion for fossils in Lost Worlds, Vanished Lives.
 In 1990, he worked on the BBC's Prisoners of Conscience series where he highlighted the case of the Sudanese poet Mahjoub Sharif.

-Attenborough is very knowledgeable about music.
-He appeared in 14 of the 127 episodes of Face the Music, from 1975 to 1983.

 Attenborough narrated every episode of Wildlife on One, a BBC One wildlife series that ran for 253 episodes between 1977 and 2005.
 At its peak, it drew a weekly audience of eight to ten million, while the 1987 episode "Meerkats United" was voted the best wildlife documentary of all time by BBC viewers.
 He has narrated over 50 episodes of Natural World, BBC Two's flagship wildlife series.
 Its forerunner, The World About Us, was created by Attenborough in 1969, as a vehicle for colour television.
 In 1997, he narrated the BBC Wildlife Specials, each focusing on a charismatic species and screened to mark the Natural History Unit's 40th anniversary.

 As a writer and narrator, Attenborough continued to collaborate with the BBC Natural History Unit in the new millennium.
 Alastair Fothergill, a senior producer with whom Attenborough had worked on The Trials of Life and Life in the Freezer, was making The Blue Planet (2001), the Unit's first comprehensive series on marine life.
 He decided not to use an on-screen presenter due to difficulties in speaking to a camera through diving apparatus, but asked Attenborough to narrate the films.
 The same team reunited for Planet Earth (2006), the biggest nature documentary ever made for television and the first BBC wildlife series to be shot in high definition.

-In 2009 Attenborough co-wrote and narrated Life, a ten-part series focussing on extraordinary animal behaviour, and narrated Nature's Great Events, which showed how seasonal changes trigger major natural spectacles.
+In 2009, Attenborough co-wrote and narrated Life, a ten-part series focusing on extraordinary animal behaviour, and narrated Nature's Great Events, which showed how seasonal changes trigger major natural spectacles.
 In January 2009 the BBC commissioned Attenborough to provide a series of 20 ten-minute monologues covering the history of nature.
 Entitled David Attenborough's Life Stories, they were broadcast on Radio 4 on Friday nights.

-In 2011 Fothergill gave Attenborough a more prominent role in Frozen Planet, a major series on the natural history of the polar regions; Attenborough appeared on screen and authored the final episode, in addition to performing voiceover duties.
+In 2011, Fothergill gave Attenborough a more prominent role in Frozen Planet, a major series on the natural history of the polar regions; Attenborough appeared on screen and authored the final episode, in addition to performing voiceover duties.
 Attenborough introduced and narrated the Unit's first 4K production, Life Story.
 For Planet Earth II (2016), Attenborough returned as narrator and presenter, with the main theme music composed by Hans Zimmer.